 OCD and ADHD: The Polar Opposites That Are Not

-Some ADHD diagnoses are more difficult to make than others.
+Some diagnoses of attention deficit disorder (ADHD or ADD) are more difficult to make than others.
 Because many disorders “look like” ADHD, it is not always easy to determine whether the hyperactivity and/or inattention and/or impulsivity is caused by ADHD or another condition.

 Thirty to 50 percent of individuals with ADHD also have a learning disability, difficulty regulating emotions (anxiety, mood disorder), anger, obsessive-compulsive disorder (OCD), and/or a tic disorder.
 It is essential to identify each problem and treat it appropriately.